Lou Reed, Joey Ramone, and Growing Up Jewish

 LJ: Joey was originally going to be the drummer but he had difficulty singing and playing drums at the same time.

-FD: It’s known that towards the end the Ramones’ career didn't like each other very much, and when they broke up it was with little fanfare.
+FD: It’s known that towards the end of the Ramones’ career they didn't like each other very much, and when they broke up it was with little fanfare.
 Even though the Ramones had success, it gets frustrating when you don’t get the recognition you deserve and it starts to wear on you.
 I don’t know how much of their breakup resulted from that, and how much was from personality clashes.

 LJ: It goes earlier than that.
 Around 1980, Johnny was having an affair with Joey's girlfriend and then married her.
 It’s captured in Joey’s song, “The KKK Took My Baby Away.”